About my Practice

 My approach is integrative, relational, and person-centred.

-This means that our work together is shaped by your unique experiences, background, and circumstances, rather than following a one-size-fits-all model.
-I draw on different therapeutic ideas and approaches in a considered, collaborative way to support what feels most helpful.
+This means that our work together is guided by your unique experiences, background, and circumstances, rather than following a one-size-fits-all model.
+I draw on different therapeutic ideas and approaches to support what feels most helpful.
+I may also share links to resources, articles, or community supports that come up in our sessions, such as neurodivergent communities, parenting resources, or relevant reading.

 The relationship we build together is central to the work.
-I pay attention to what happens between us and actively welcome feedback about how our work feels.
-If there are moments of misunderstanding or rupture, we can explore these together at a pace that feels safe and respectful.
-Sometimes feelings, expectations, or patterns show up between us, and these can offer valuable insight into your experiences and relationships more broadly.
+I pay attention to what happens between us and welcome honest feedback about how our sessions feel.
+If something isn’t working, we can explore it together in a way that feels safe and respectful.
+Sometimes patterns or expectations show up between us, and these can offer valuable insight into your experiences and relationships more broadly.

 It’s important that this feels like a relationship that will help you.
-Sometimes a particular therapeutic approach or style doesn’t fit every person, and that’s okay.
-If it doesn’t feel like a good fit, you are welcome to pause, reflect, or consider other options.
+Not every counsellor or approach will be right for every person.
+If this doesn’t feel like a good fit, I encourage you to reflect, pause, or seek out other support options.

 Making therapy accessible

 I aim to make therapy as accessible and supportive as possible.
-Accessibility is not an afterthought; it’s part of how we work together and how I adapt sessions to meet your needs.
+Accessibility is not an afterthought; it’s an ongoing conversation and part of how our work together evolves.

 You are welcome to: